JackMj/u2_project_challenge/README.md

 #infrastructure
 =========================================

-this will spin an ec2 instance
+this will spin up an ec2 instance